Parity-encoding-based quantum computing with Bayesian error tracking: Methods

+The process of generating a post-$H$ microcluster described above is determined by two factors: the merging graph and the order of the merging operations.
+Here, we discuss their optimization for minimizing resource overhead.
+The merging graph is selected randomly by the algorithm in Supplementary Note~8.
+Based on it, we determine the order of the merging operations through an algorithm found heuristically and calculate the expected number $N_\mathrm{GHZ}^{\mathrm{MC}}$ of GHZ-3 states required to generate the state.
+We repeat this process for a large enough number to obtain as low resource overhead as possible. $N_\mathrm{GHZ}^*$ and $\mathcal{N}_{p_L}$ can be calculated by using the obtained optimal resource overheads; see Supplementary Note~3 for details.

+During the generation process, performing each merging operation can be regarded as contracting the corresponding edge, which means removing the edge, merging the two vertices $\qty(v_1, v_2)$ that it previously joined into a new vertex $w$, and reconnecting all the edges that were connected to $v_1$ and $v_2$ with $w$.
+Here, each vertex indicates a connected subgraph (a group of entangled photons) of the intermediate graph state.
+We assign a ``weight'' $N_v$ (which is initialized to 1) on each vertex $v$, which is the average number of GHZ-3 states required to generate the connected subgraph.
+If the edge between two vertices $v_1$ and $v_2$ are contracted, the new vertex $w$ has the weight of

+where the factor $2/(1 - \eta)^2$ is the inverse of the success probability of the merging operation.
+By repeating this process, the post-$H$ microcluster is obtained when there is only one vertex left, whose weight is equal to $N_\mathrm{GHZ}^{\mathrm{MC}}$.

-Steps 2(a)--(c) shows the strategy to determine the order of the merging operations.
-Although it may be not an optimal strategy, it is based on the following two intuitions: First, it is better to merge cluster states with small weights first, since $(N_1 +_f N_2) +_f N_3 < N_1 +_f (N_2 +_f N_3)$ if $N_1 < N_2 < N_3$.
-Secondly, it is better to perform merging operations in parallel as much as possible and the edges with the same color (assigned by an edge coloring algorithm) can be merged parallelly.
-For coloring edges, we use the greedy graph coloring function (\texttt{coloring.greedy\_color}) in NetworkX package \cite{aric2008exploring} with the strategy \texttt{largest\_first}.
-Since the function performs vertex coloring, we input the line graph of $G_\mr{mrg}$ into the function.
+To find an optimal order of merging operations, we use the following strategy: \begin{enumerate} \item Find the set $E_\mathrm{min.wgt}$ of edges with the smallest weight, where the weight of an edge $\qty(v_1, v_2)$ is defined as $N_{v_1} +_m N_{v_2}$. \item Using an edge coloring algorithm, allocate ``colors'' to all edges so that different edges sharing a vertex have different colors and as few colors as possible are used. \item Partition $E_\mathrm{min.wgt}$ into disjoint subsets by the colors of the edges.
+Find the largest subset $E_\mathrm{mrg}$ among them.
+If such a subset is not unique, choose one randomly. \item Contract each edge in $E_\mathrm{mrg}$ in an arbitrary order. \item Repeat all the above steps until only one vertex is left. \end{enumerate} The strategy is based on the following two intuitions: First, it is better to merge vertices with small weights first, since $(N_1 +_m N_2) +_m N_3 < N_1 +_m (N_2 +_m N_3)$ if $N_1 < N_2 < N_3$.
+Secondly, it is better to perform merging operations in parallel as much as possible.
+Such a set of edges can be found by the edge coloring algorithm.
+For our results, we have used the function \texttt{coloring.greedy\_color} in NetworkX package \cite{aric2008exploring} with the strategy \texttt{largest\_first}.
+(Since the function performs vertex coloring, we input the line graph of $G_\mathrm{mrg}$ into the function.)

-To obtain the results in Fig.~\ref{fig:simulation_results_encoding}(b), we sample 1200 values of $N_\mr{GHZ}^\mr{MC}$ through the aforementioned process.
-Let $N_1$ ($N_2$) be the minimal values of $N_\mr{GHZ}^\mr{MC}$ for the first 600 (total 1200) samples.
-If $N_1 = N_2$, the value is returned.
-If otherwise, we sample 1200 values of $N_\mr{GHZ}^\mr{MC}$ again and denote the minimal $N_\mr{GHZ}^\mr{MC}$ for the total 2400 samples by $N_3$.
-If $N_2 = N_3$, the value is returned.
-If otherwise, we sample 2400 merging graphs again and so on.
-By varying the total number of samples in this way, it is possible to increase the odds that we reach close to the real optimal value.